Editor’s note: This interview with Zhamak Dehghani was recorded for Coding Over Cocktails - a podcast by TORO Cloud.

 "The data mesh, at heart, tries to solve the problem of scale.
-If you fast forward life 15 or 20 years down the track in the future and imagine that everything that we do is having augmented intelligence, using data and the data that feeds those models can come from anywhere, any source on the planet – then it just doesn't make sense to have centralized solutions."
+If you fast forward life 15 or 20 years down the track in the future and imagine that everything that we do is having augmented intelligence, using data and the data that feeds those models can come from anywhere, any source on the planet – then it just doesn't make sense to have centralised solutions."
 Dehghani explains during an episode of Coding Over Cocktails, a podcast by TORO Cloud.

-"You are dealing with a decentralized distributed system problem, dealing with problems of siloing of the data, dealing with inconsistencies and lack of integration between that data, problem of who's owning what and accountability structure."
+"You are dealing with a decentralised distributed system problem, dealing with problems of siloing of the data, dealing with inconsistencies and lack of integration between that data, problem of who's owning what and accountability structure."

-"The rest of the data mesh principles address problems that arise once you decouple and decompose the centralized analytical data solutions based on domains and the ownership of the modeling, including the data itself within those domains" she elaborates.
+"The rest of the data mesh principles address problems that arise once you decouple and decompose the centralised analytical data solutions based on domains and the ownership of the modeling, including the data itself within those domains" she elaborates.

 Reason 2: You want to delight the experience of your consumers around your data

 Dehghani argues that domain teams need to change and shift their thinking from "Data is an asset that I’m collecting" to "Data is a product that I’m serving".

 This method of "product thinking" will allow a domain team to try and promote the value of their data in a way that caters to the needs of their data consuming users.